-In order to receive holiday pay, employees must work a full shift if scheduled (extraboard operators must be available the full calendar day) on the days specified in Appendix A, unless an active employee has been properly excused for leave without pay on such day(s).
+Operators only: In order to receive holiday pay, operators must work a full shift (extraboard operators must be available the full calendar day) on the days specified in Appendix A, unless an active employee has been properly excused for leave without pay on such day(s).
 Approval of such leave must be requested in writing and, if granted, granted in writing.

 Holiday pay is intended to ensure that all employees, whether they work on the holiday or not, receive an additional day's pay for each holiday, provided all such employees who are not available as required by this Agreement will not receive holiday pay.
-Maintenance employees receiving holiday pay will be paid based on their regular schedule, 8 hours or 10 hours.